DaveTheMonitor/TMModTutorial/CustomItems.md

 TargetingSystem.Target((IActorBehaviour)player, (IActorBehaviour)target);
 ```

-This tells the NPC that the player is targeting the NPC that we dealt damage to.
+This tells the NPC that we just dealt damage to that the player is targeting them.
 This causes the NPC we attack to target the player, as they will now recognize that they're being attacked.
 Note that we must cast both the NPC and the player to `IActorBehaviour` to call this method.

 ```csharp
 private void MySwingEvent(Item item, ITMHand hand)